Nota30/genshingo/README.md

 # Genshingo

-A wrapper to fetch your genshin user data!
+An API wrapper to fetch your genshin user data!
+- You can also fetch all your characters data (name, level, constellation, etc)

 ## Prerequisites
 - [Go](https://go.dev/)